charilog/optimsolution/README.md

 ### Code Wizard improvements
 The **Code Wizard** panel supports creating and deleting methods and problems directly from the GUI.
 When a new method or problem is generated or deleted, the application writes a pending-rebuild flag (`.rebuild_pending`) and prompts for a restart.
 On the next startup, if the flag is detected, the GUI offers to rebuild automatically before loading the factory — eliminating the LNK1104 locked-executable error that would otherwise occur on Windows.

-### Layout and UX fixes
-- **Maximize** buttons now correctly hide all other areas, including the Code Wizard panel.
-Previously, the wizard panel remained visible regardless of which area was maximized.
-- The maximized area now fills the full window height.
-The batch panel (methods list, problems list, batch settings) expands to use all available vertical space instead of staying anchored at the top.
-- Method short names in the **Optimization method** combo are now displayed in lowercase only.
-- Run mode labels are clearer: *Sensitivity analysis of method parameters* and *Sensitivity analysis of problem parameters* replace the previous abbreviated labels.

 ---

 ## 2) Available methods and problems (CLI)